How To Enjoy Bucharest In Winter – 26 Things To Do When It Snows & Is Cold

 There is a lot to see in town, including buildings, fascinating museums (the National History Museum comes to mind as one of the top museums to visit in Bucharest), parks, markets, and much more.
 However, and if you have enough time, taking a short trip to another area of the country can offer alternative things to do during your visit to Romania.

-Romania is known for being home to impressive castles all over the territory; the most famous of all is Bran Castle, which is arguably the most visited monument in the country.
-Since it bears a curious resemblance to the castle described by Bram Stoker in his classic Dracula, Bran Castle has been officially labeled Dracula’s Castle, and there is no visitor in Romania nor no Stoker fan that would dream of skipping a tour.
+Since it bears a curious resemblance to the castle described by Bram Stoker in his classic Dracula, Bran Castle has been officially labeled Dracula’s Castle, and there is no visitor in Romania nor no Stoker fan who would dream of skipping a tour.

 As you can see, no cold season can stop you from seeing the best of Bucharest.
 The city offers several indoor activities and incredible outdoor experiences to enjoy the Balkan gem of a city.